Carine Pieterse

 Email

-How many hours are you sleeping a night?
+How many hours are you sleeping at night?

 Are you perhaps compromising on your sleeping hours so that you can get more things done?

-Poor sleep hygiene can have a negative impact on both our emotional and physical health.
-The list below outlines the impact poor quality sleep has on various areas in our body:
+Poor sleep hygiene can harm both our emotional and physical health.
+The list below outlines the impact poor quality sleep has on various areas of our body:

 1. Mental Health – Anxiety, depression, panic